Phisketeer/phisketeer/doc/readme.txt

 - it is not a replacement for other browser, however it contains a ful WebKit implementation
 - the main intention is to test the Phi native mode
 - bookmarks are not yet implemented
-- searching is not working
+- searching is not yet working

 Windows notes:
 ===============
-- a 64bit PhiPlugin for any available browser in Windows is currently not supported, however you can still view the HTML output with these browsers
+- the PhiPlugin has been removed (all recent browser versions support now perspective transformations)
 - if you encounter visual problems with the Internet-Explorer displaying Phi content switch between the compatibility modes of the browser
 - an Apache module for serving Phi pages is available and highly recommended for production environments

 Mac OS X notes:
 ===============
-- requires Mac OS X 10.6 64bit (Snow Leopard) or higher
+- requires Mac OS X 10.7 64bit (Lion) or higher
-- due to the restrictions of the AppStore we do not provide multi architecture binaries anymore
+- due to the restrictions of the AppStore we can not provide multi architecture binaries anymore
-- the PhiPlugin on Mac OS X is currently not available, however Safari (on Mac OS X) supports already real 3D transformations, or use Amphibia to get all the power of Phi
-- an Apache Phi module for Mac OS X is not available
+- an Apache Phi module (libmod_phi) for Mac OS X is currently not available
-- Phis is automatically started in the background (usually listening on port 8080) on Artephis launch
+- the Phis Web service is automatically started in the background (usually listening on port 8080) on Artephis launch
 - available in the AppStore since version 1.4.0: look out for 'Artephis'.

 Linux notes: